stewthestew/SimpleLlama/README.md

 # Simple Llama
-Simple Llama is an Ollama wrapper for Rust.
+Simple Llama is a simple Ollama wrapper for Rust.

 > [!NOTE]
 > Not to be confused with the other crate that is called `simple_llama` I chose this name at 3 am don't blame me for just adding a _rs to the name thinking it would be fine.